-If you would prefer to read instead of watching our short video, here is the transcript of the conversation between Mike and Mal Gilvar:
+If you would prefer to read instead of watching our short video, here is the transcript of the conversation on the festivalization of events between Mike and Mal Gilvar:

 Mike: Thanks everybody for joining another session of The Bottom Line with TTG.
 I’m here today with Mal and we’re going to talk about the Festivalization of Events.
 Mal, you just came back from Bitcoin.